 While Public Service Loan Forgiveness is an important program that ensures people with expensive degrees can do government work, there are unfortunately some scammers out there who take advantage of people eager to get student debts forgiven.

-Some scammers will charge you to help you sign up for income-based plans that you can sign up for on your own or will charge you a fee to help you enroll in PSLF even though you can also apply for forgiveness on your own without any special help.
+You should know that you can sign up for PSLF by yourself.
+Some people will charge you to help you sign up for income-based plans that you can sign up for on your own.
+Likewise some people will charge you a fee to help you enroll in PSLF even though you can also apply for forgiveness on your own without any special help.

 It’s important to be on the lookout for red flags that suggest a student loan forgiveness scam, including: